What Your Spa or Salon Needs to Know About Face Masks

 For non-medical grade masks, manufacturers may certify that they meet Level 1.

 Disposable surgical masks should be considered when deciding which masks are best for your business.
+The CDC says that 3-ply surgical masks provide excellent protection.
 They may also be handy and offer more protection to your clients for treatments (like during facials and/or massage) where closer contact is inevitable.

 Universal Companies is proud to have a team of experienced spa advisors on staff and welcomes you to consult with our professionals about spa products and supplies, including ingredients, equipment, and retail.
 Dedicated to the success of spa professionals everywhere, we're grateful to be recognized with the American Spa Magazine Professional's Choice Award, Favorite Distributor of the Year for many consecutive years.
 (Thank you!)